About Me

 I offer a proactive therapeutic approach tailored to understanding your unique needs.
 It’s a privilege to support your healing and personal journey.

 This approach includes people from all creeds and cultures.
-I am happy to support LGBTQ+, Religious, Entrepreneurial, and Veteran populations.
+I am happy to support Entrepreneurial, Religious, Non-Religious, LGBTQ+, and Veteran populations.
 Particularly, and as a male therapist, I have special interest in supporting young men as they navigate the unique challenges of today's modern world.

 My goal for each client includes attaining self-reliance and greater autonomy.
 That means intentionally climbing to a point of no longer needing therapeutic services.
 Though there is nothing wrong with check ups as new problems arise, the final destination for therapy is to live life on your own terms.